greenfit-ai/docs/docs/configuration.md

 Here is the breakdown of the dependencies that are contained within these environemnts:

-Here is the markdown list of created conda environments with all the dependencies installed within them:

 #### 1. Nanofilt

 * Dependencies: `nanofilt`, `pigz`